flavours/documentation/docs/reference/index.rst

 ===

 The command line interface is the main mode of interaction with flavour during normal development.
-It exposes the basic functionality of flavour addon managers and allows for installation, removal and configuraiton checks.
+It exposes the basic functionality of flavour addon managers and allows for installation, removal and configuration checks.

 https://github.com/flavours/cli